 "Gold matters, because, excepting silver, it is the only form of money that has survived since individuals discovered the convenience of money over barter.
 It is beyond the control of governments, as they cannot issue it without acquiring it first.
 It is subject to the constraints of its quality, so that as a medium of credit it cannot be debauched, only defaulted upon.
-Its relative inflexibility and its soundness are the primary reason governments do not like monetary gold, and force their preferred alternative on their citizenry.
-The vested interest of government is therefore to discourage, or even ban the use of gold as competing money.”
+Its relative inflexibility and its soundness are the primary reasons governments do not like monetary gold, and force their preferred alternative on their citizenry.
+The vested interest of government is, therefore, to discourage, or even ban the use of gold as competing money.”

 Fine Gold or F.I.N.E.
 Central Banks?

 A F.I.N.E. central bank can be defined as a Freaked out, Incompetent, Neurotic, Excessive central bank.

 Freaked out: Central banks have devalued currencies, “stimulated” economies by massive “printing” of currency units, forced near zero and “negative interest” rates upon economies, and a hundred other deceptive, destructive, and devaluing practices.
 They are freaked out because ordinary people realize central banker economic models and policies only benefit the wealthy.

 Central banks are enormously helpful to the financial and political elite.
 The “game” is not over but their edifice constructed on fiat currency, lies, and bad policy is wobbly.

 Incompetent: The Fed has devalued the U.S. dollar by about 98% since 1913.
 Central banks lowered interest rates to near (U.S.) or below zero (Europe) since the financial crisis of 2008, and yet the economies of Europe and the U.S. remain weak or have contracted.
 If central banks are expected to support their economies, they appear incompetent.
 However, if their purpose is to extract wealth from the citizens and